shahanakattil/Sustainability-workshop/Instructions/Lab3.2:Emission-Calculations.md

 -   **Custom dimensions**: Custom dimensions can be used in emission calculation models, for example, in condition, calculation, and reporting actions.

+## Exercise 1 -  Set up Factor Libraries

+In this exercise, you will learn about the steps that takes to define the factor mappings for Purchased electricity, and an estimation factor library for estimating the amount of electricity purchased based on the Miles driven by Wide World Importers fleet of electric trucks.
+While electric vehicles do not have Scope 1, direct tailpipe emissions, they do have to be charged while transporting goods, in this case - across the USA.
+This charging of Electric trucks results in Scope 2 purchased electricity.

-## Task 1 : Add eGRID factor mappings
+### Task 1 : Add eGRID factor mappings

 In this task, Alex will create factor mappings to map the contractual instrument types for Wide World Importers that Reed previously added to the respective electric grid emission factor.
 This process allows Microsoft Sustainability Manager to find the correct electric grid for a given contractual instrument type.
 This type can be expanded to map other reference data to specific emission factors, avoiding the need to create calculation models that are for specific emission factors.

 1. In the left navigation pane, select **Calculations** > **Factor libraries**.